 The deadlines for these loans vary considerably from what you can recall from your undergraduate studies.

-The date for filing for a Doctoral Loan is nine months from the first day of your course’s final academic year.
-The first day of the academic year is determined by the start date of your course:
+The date for filing for a PhD student loan is nine months from the first day of your course’s final academic year.
+The first day of the academic year is determined by the start date of your course.

-Reasons Why You Might Be Disqualified For a Doctoral Loan
+Reasons Why You Might Be Disqualified For An Education Loan For PhD Abroad

 Certain factors will disqualify you from receiving the loan, so make sure to review these before applying.
 If all of the above apply, you would most likely be unable to obtain the PhD loans for postgraduate students:

-- You already have money from some source, such as Research Council funding (e.g. studentships, stipends, scholarships), a social service bursary, or an NHS bursary (eligibility for an NHS bursary allows you to qualify for the Doctoral Loan, even though you don’t get it).
+- You already have money from some source, such as Research Council funding (e.g. studentships, stipends, scholarships), a social service bursary, or an NHS bursary (eligibility for an NHS bursary allows you to qualify for the education loan for PhD abroad, even though you don’t get it).

 - You are also collecting Student Finance fees for another course that you are interested in.

-- You’ve previously obtained the Postgraduate Doctoral Loan (excluding students who left their course due to illness, bereavement or other personal reasons).
+- You’ve previously obtained the education loan for PhD (excluding students who left their course due to illness, bereavement or other personal reasons).

 - You already hold a doctorate or an equal degree (or a higher qualification).